catarinabombaca/code-katas/README.md

 100, 99, 33, 11, 12
 Keep going till you get to 1.
 100, 99, 33, 11, 12, 4, 3, 1

+## Rotate
+Write a function that rotates a slice by k elements.
+For example [1,2,3,4,5,6] rotated by 2 becomes [3,4,5,6,1,2].

+Bonus: Try solving this without creating a copy of the slice.